Oswald J. Smith: Church planting

 Besides his work in Toronto, Vancouver, and a year as Superintendent of the Alliance Church in Canada, Smith left for Los Angeles in 1927 as minister of the Gospel Tabernacle, another Alliance church.

 In 1928 he felt strongly that his call was to Toronto and the family drove back the 3000 miles in a new Nash car.
 Smith explained: "I knew I wasn't in the right place...I wanted to serve God, and serve Him in the place He would have me.
 It's that simple."

 Several buildings and locations followed as his vision of an interdenominational church dedicated to missions and worship developed.
-In 1930 the then Toronto Gospel Tabernacle was located at 42 Gerrard Street East in the former St. James Square Presbyterian Church.
-In 1933, Smith named the work "The Peoples Church" and in 1934 the congregation moved to 100 Bloor Street East where they remained until the move to Sheppard Avenue in 1962 where the work continued.
+In 1930, the then Toronto Gospel Tabernacle was located at 42 Gerrard Street East in the former St. James Square Presbyterian Church.
+In 1933, Smith renamed it "The Peoples Church", and in 1934 the congregation moved to 100 Bloor Street East, where they remained until the move to Sheppard Avenue in 1962.
+In 1943, Peter W. Philpott, who had earlier founded what became the Associated Gospel Churches of Canada, was appointed Smith's associate minister, occupying the post for almost a decade.

 Smith's travels and ministries multiplied.
 During his life he made 21 world tours promoting evangelism and world missions.
 One of the results of his visit to the Baltic countries was the establishment of a Bible School in Riga for the express purpose of training local missionaries.
 Their success in evangelizing their own people proved to him their value.
 While leading his expanding congregation in a program supporting over 500 workers worldwide, Smith was instrumental in challenging others to follow his example.